×

 We asked foreigners in Vancouver what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Vancouver typically include a refrigerator, stove, oven, dishwasher, washer, and dryer.
-Some properties may also include a microwave, toaster, and other small kitchen appliances," explained one person living in Vancouver, Canada.
+Some properties may also include a microwave, toaster, and other small kitchen appliances," wrote one expat who made the move to Vancouver.

 Additional Information about Searching for a Home in Vancouver: